Max-Coin/maxcoin/doc/build-osx.md

 Creating a release build
 ------------------------

-A bitcoind binary is not included in the Maxcoin-Qt.app bundle.
+A maxcoind binary is not included in the Maxcoin-Qt.app bundle.
 You can ignore this section if you are building `maxcoind` for your own use.

 If you are building `maxcoind` for others, your build machine should be set up